IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

   ##### Data Structures

-  This section documents all data structures used in the program, including their subfields, purposes, and any notable characteristics such as whether the structure is `qualified`, an `array`, or has other special attributes.
+  This section documents all data structures used in the procedure, including their subfields, purposes, and any notable characteristics such as whether the structure is `qualified`, an `array`, or has other special attributes.

   Each data structure is presented with a table of its subfields, including: